mrdatawolf/SETradeHouse/README.md

     10. ~~Get the ticker working~~.
     11. A Map Generator showing cluster servers and their tradezones.
 Or maybe just a common format for making a diagram for the users.
     12. There's alot more but where we go will depend on where the people helping see the project going from here.

+##Notes
+We have started moving to livewire.
+1d

 ## Contributing